Undergraduate Awards

 Value: $500

-This scholarship is presented from a fund established by the BC Alumni Association to a Year III student from British Columbia who had the highest academic standing in Year II.
+This scholarship is presented from a fund established by the BC Alumni Association to a Year III student from British Columbia who attained a high academic standing in Year II.

 Value: $300

-The family of Dr. Douglas Brown, a former Chair of the Board of Governors who was a very active supporter of CMCC, gives this award in memory of his father, Douglas Brown, a well known Toronto educator.
-The Awards Committee selects a Year IV student who demonstrates an altruistic attitude toward fellow students and CMCC, has attained a high academic standing and shows evidence of financial need.
+The family of Dr. Douglas Brown, a former Chair of the Board of Governors who was a very active supporter of CMCC, gives this award in memory of his father, Douglas Brown, a well-known Toronto educator.
+The Awards Committee selects a Year IV student who demonstrates an altruistic attitude toward fellow students and CMCC and has attained a high academic standing.

 Value: $500